CharlesGM/nethermind-network-manager/nethermind/GCP_TESTING_GUIDE.md

 ## Choose Your Testing Approach

-We provide two approaches for testing smart contracts.
+I provide two approaches for testing smart contracts.
 Choose the one that works best for your scenario:

 | Approach | Best For | Requirements | Complexity |
 |----------|----------|--------------|------------|